Luny-S/toilet-paper-calculator/README.md

 1. Enter the **Number of Sheets** and **Number of Layers** of the toilet paper roll.
 2. Toggle between two input sections:
-   - **Price Input Section**: Enter the price of the roll in PLN (Polish Zloty).
+   - **Price Input Section**: Enter the price of the roll in local currency.
-   - **Number of Rolls and Price for Package Section**: Enter the number of rolls and the price for the package in PLN.
+   - **Number of Rolls and Price for Package Section**: Enter the number of rolls and the price for the package in local currency.
 3. Click the **Calculate Score** button to see the calculated toilet paper score.

 ## Contributions